-Second Age is an excellent 3D giant robot ("mechas" in Japanese) action game set in space.
-The game offers excellent mecha designs, fun gameplay, and a variety of modes including Story, Practice, and 2-player.
-You can choose from 8 available mechas, each with its own weapons, strengths, and weaknesses.
-The Story mode takes you through a series of missions set in 4 environments, ranging from deep space to planetside.
-You view the action from a third-person perspective, as if you were hovering behind your mecha. |
+Second Age is an excellent 3D giant robot ('mechas' in Japanese) action game set in space.
+The game offers excellent mech designs, fun gameplay, and a variety of modes including Story, Practice, and two-player.
+You can choose from eight mechs, each with its own weapons, strengths and weaknesses.
+The Story mode takes you through a series of missions set in four environments, ranging from deep space to planetside.
+You view the action from a third-person perspective, as if you were hovering behind your mech. |

 The mechs are definitely the highlight of Second Age.
 I particularly like "Silver Bullet", one that can transform into Hunter, a jet fighter (more or less like the mechs in the Macross and Gundam animes).
 Another fun mech to play is Deseed that can launch its own arms and head as weapons at enemies.
 The interface is well-designed and informative without being intrusive: you see all the important information including your health bar, primary and secondary energy level (needed to use shields and weapons), shield level, and a small radar that shows the enemies' positions relative to you.
 The controls are easy to learn, but it will take some time before you master the moves of all the mechs, because not all of them are easy to remember.